GuillemFo/Minishell/Infor/readme.md

 *ECHO (-n -n, vars containing -n affecting the functionality of it)

 Started preparing for leaks. i broke all. if u see this, check if it has 265 ok and 122 ko or might need to pull from before.

+Leaks at root from str. readline creates leaks x each command / input it recieves